 Back in 1995 and early 1996 I published* a four-part review of the study published by the American Institutes of Research (AIR) allegedly examining whether the mental skill known as remote viewing should continued to be pursued as a funded program of the US government.
 The AIR had been commissioned by the Central Intelligence Agency in response to the US Congress directing the Agency to accept ownership of the remote viewing program, by then known under the code name of “Star Gate” (sometimes mis-written as “Stargate”) from the Defense Intelligence Agency, which wanted to divest itself of the program.

 The AIR’s purported conclusion was that remote viewing was of no use, leading to the further conclusion that Star Gate should be disbanded and all government work on remote viewing should be discontinued.

-Sadly, those of us who actually knew anything about the Star Gate program realized that the report was a poorly-executed hatchet job, aimed at justifying the CIA’s intention to get rid of the program, which it evidently had formed even before being given control of it.
+Sadly, those of us who actually knew anything about the Star Gate program realized that the report was a poorly-executed hatchet job, aimed at justifying the CIA’s intention to get rid of the program, a decision it evidently had made even before ever being given control of the program.
 My review uncovered the fallacies, obfuscation, and general dishonesty of the AIR report.
 Unfortunately, since the Star Gate program had been disbanded the month before the AIR review had begun, it was too late to make any difference.